 Dementia is a cruel disease that doesn’t just impact the one diagnosed—it impacts the whole family.
 When a loved one is diagnosed with dementia, caregivers are often filled with fear, concern, and dread.
 In today’s post, I’m continuing an interview with a caregiver whose wife was diagnosed with dementia, about what he found to make his journey a bit easier.

-If you missed part 2, when we discussed the most difficult aspect of his experience dealing with her dementia and his advice for others in a similar situation, you can find it here: Ask Dr. B: Lessons from a Dementia Caregiver Part 2
+In part 2, we discussed the most difficult aspect of the caregiver’s experience dealing with his wife’s dementia and his advice for others in the early stages: Ask Dr. B: Lessons from a Dementia Caregiver Part 2

 DrB: “As a caregiver trying to deal with someone with dementia, is there anything you have found in the day to day that has helped to make this journey any easier?”